 The ADHD Counseling Process

-Therapy for teens with ADHD is based upon helping them to learn to structure their environment and behaviors in such a way as to be successful in school, family, and peer environments.
+Therapy for teens with ADHD is based upon helping them to learn to structure their environments and behaviors in such a way as to promote their success in school, family, and peer environments.

 More About The Center for Anxiety and Behavior Management